I’m a writer and artist or an artist and writer… sometimes other things, too.

 The Portland Office for Imaginary History (2016+): tourist disinformation bureau.
 Photo by Peter James Millson.

 I was a founder of Market Project: professional and economic research by artists (2010-2013), which was funded by Arts Council England.
 Until the gallery’s closure in 2012 I was an Associate Artist at ArtSway, having worked with them in various capacities since 2002.
 For most of my career I’ve worked collaboratively with other artists, writers, designers, actors, architects, scientists and audiences and I still do.
 I constantly seek new opportunities to make, exhibit and talk about my work, to perform or do readings, and to forge new and lasting connections with interesting people or places, so I really welcome enquiries and communication.

 I post regularly on Twitter, and it’s a good place to reach me and ask questions if you want to.
 You can also contact me via the BIO/CV menu at the top of this page.
-My critical writing about contemporary art has most recently been published by a-n, Garageland, The Guardian, and Sluice magazine.
-I write a column for every issue of Sluice.
+My critical writing about contemporary art has most recently been published by Unlimited, a-n, Garageland, The Guardian, and Sluice magazine.